leojackson/PsLogLite/docs/functions/Write-Debug.md

 # Write-Debug

-Writes a debug message to the debug stream, logged according to the log level and log path configured as part of the `PsLogLite` module.
+Writes a debug message to the debug stream, logged according to the log level and log path configured as part of the `#!powershell PsLogLite` module.

 ```powershell
 Write-Debug